Donald R. Ort: Career

 Ort joined the faculty at the University of Illinois at Urbana-Champaign as an assistant professor in 1978 and went on to become an associate professor in 1982, and later, a full professor in 1985.
 From 1978 to 2018, Ort was a research plant physiologist with the Global Change and Photosynthesis Research Unit of the United States Department of Agriculture Agricultural Research Service (ARS); he served as the Research Leader of the Unit from 1997 to 2018.
 From 1986 to 1987, he was a visiting professor at the University of Essex.

 Ort has served as president of the International Society of Photosynthesis Research, the International Association of Plant Physiology, and the American Society of Plant Biologists (ASPB).
 He also served as editor-in-chief of Plant Physiology and is an associate editor of the Annual Review of Plant Biology.
 Today, Ort leads the Genomic Ecology of Global Change research theme at the Carl R. Woese Institute for Genomic Biology.

-He is a member of the Editorial Board for PNAS.
+He is a member of the editorial board for PNAS.

 Research

-Ort helped found the SoyFACE (Soybean Free-Air Concentration Enrichment) research facility to study the effect of rising atmospheric carbon dioxide, ozone, and temperature on crops, and served as the facility's director from 2007-2018.
+Ort helped found the SoyFACE (Soybean Free-Air Concentration Enrichment) research facility to study the effect of rising atmospheric carbon dioxide, ozone, and temperature on crops, and served as the facility's director from 2007 to 2018.
 In 2019, he showed that a synthetic pathway for photorespiration could increase plant productivity.
 Over the past decade, Ort's research interests have focused on the effect that specific environmental factors and abiotic stresses have on the photosynthetic performance of crop plants and on improving photosynthetic efficiency to increase crop yields.
-Ort serves as a leader for many research projects including as Deputy Director of Realizing Increased Photosynthetic Efficiency (RIPE) and Deputy Director for Research & Development for the Center for Advanced Biofuel and Bioproduct Innovation (CABBI).
+Ort serves as a leader for many research projects including as deputy director of Realizing Increased Photosynthetic Efficiency (RIPE) and deputy director for Research & Development for the Center for Advanced Biofuel and Bioproduct Innovation (CABBI).